In This Article

 Editors Note: Two Card Trips is a series of articles that show how you could book a trip using points/miles earned from just two different credit cards.
-Today’s two card trip takes us to Boston with points earned from the Barclays Aviator and Hilton Aspire Card from American Express.
+Today’s two card trip takes us to Boston with points earned from the Barclays Aviator and Hilton Honors American Express Aspire Card.

 Boston is a great family-friendly destination with museums, the Freedom Trail and plenty of history.
 Not to mention, the famous beaches of Cape Cod are only a couple of hours away by car.
 It’s also a great starting point for a road trip to the beautiful beaches of Maine.
 The super cool town of Portland is just a two hours drive away.